MicrosoftDocs/azure-stack-docs/AKS-Hybrid/update-certificate-bundle.md

 ## Prerequisites and details

 - An AKS enabled by Azure Arc deployment running the October 2022 release or later.
-- The certificates are not immediately available upon running the command; they are deployed on the next update.
+- The certificates aren't immediately available upon running the command; they're deployed on the next update.
-- You can check if there is an update available using the PowerShell cmdlet [Get-AksHciClusterUpdates](reference/ps/get-akshciclusterupdates.md).
+- You can check if there's an update available using the PowerShell cmdlet [Get-AksHciClusterUpdates](reference/ps/get-akshciclusterupdates.md).
-- Currently there is no command to view, change, or delete scheduled update.
-Once the update is applied, it is possible to SSH into the container host and see the certs installed, then delete them.
+- Currently there's no command to view, change, or delete scheduled update.
+Once the update is applied, it's possible to SSH into the container host and see the certs installed, then delete them.

 ## Certificate format

 - The certificates should be specified in a single .crt file in PEM format.
 This format is applicable for updating certificates on Linux container hosts.
 - It's important to make sure the certificates are added in the right order in a single .crt file.
 For example, `<.leaf.crt>`, `<intermediate.crt>`,`<root.crt>`.
-- The contents of the certificate file are not validated.
+- The contents of the certificate file aren't validated.
 You must ensure that the file contains the right certificates and is in the correct format.

 ## Example: create a single certificate bundle